Why Play Bridge?

 Becoming A Bridge Teacher

-The next new teachers’ seminar will be held in the new year, once we have sufficient numbers to proceed.
+The next new teachers’ seminar is planned for autumn 2024, most likely in Dublin, once we have sufficient numbers to proceed.
 To register your interest in attending, please contact Fran on (01) 4929666 or at info@cbai.ie as soon as possible – don’t forget you will need to do the preliminary tests locally if you have not already passed them.

 Our recommended basic bidding system for beginners is available here.
 You will also find a good summary introduction to bridge on the No Fear Bridge website.